screeps/grunt-screeps/README.md

 }
 ```

-Ensure that file is added to your `.gitignore` file to avoid committing your credentials to GitHub.
+Ensure that this file is added to your `.gitignore` file to avoid committing your credentials to GitHub.

 #### Deploy to Screeps